Amber-Pittman/node-db4-guided/LectureNotes.md

     * Run the server again and make a request to the endpoint. `GET http://localhost:4000/zoos/1/animals`

     * We get a list of all the animals on that zoo.
+We're going through 3 different tables to get that animal data and we're able to see the animal names.

+    * Join the species table with the condition of species id is equal to the animal species id so we can return the species name instead of just the ID.

+    * Update the selector.
+Instead of the wildcard, let's select the animals id, the animals name, the species name, and give the species name an alias to prevent column duplication.
+Don't forget to return both dates.

+    * Test in Insomnia on the Get Zoo Animals again.
+We get everything we're supposed to get.

+    * As of now, we're querying every single table at once.

     ```
     router.get("/:id/animals", async (req, res, next) => {